alekseygenerozov/zams_tidal_coupling/README.md

 ![tc2](tc2.png?raw=true)

-**Validation**
+**Validation and numerics**

 1) Tidal coupling constants are robust to changes in the spatial grid in MESA.
 For our models we set mesh_delta_coeff=0.2.
 Using MESA's default grid (which reduces the number of grid points by a factor of a few), changes the tidal coupling constants by at most 10% (the only exception is 1.3 solar masses, but further checks at intermediate grid sizes indicate that the high resolution run is converged).

 2) The overlap integrals have to satisfy the following summation rule:<br/>
   <img src="https://latex.codecogs.com/gif.latex?\Sigma\,Q^2=\ell(2\ell+1)\int_{0}^1\rho(r)r^{2\ell}dr" />. <br/>
   Rho is the stellar density and the sum on the left-hand side is over all of the modes.
-  This summation is satisfied within 3% (and the agreement is often much better, especially for sub-solar models;       error_sum.csv enumerates the fractional disagreement for all masses).<br/>
+  This summation is satisfied within 3% (and the agreement is often much better, especially for sub-solar models;       error_sum.csv enumerates the fractional disagreement for all masses).
+The second column and third columns are the the percent errors for the l=2 and l=3 modes.<br/>

 **Potential issues**